-- impeachment appeals.
-Honor Board hearings are educational in nature and practice restorative justice principles. - c.
-Jurors shall complete a training program by the Office of Student Conduct prior to being assigned to a case. - d.
-Jurors participate in Conduct Council proceedings where they contribute their skills and insights into the resolution of conduct cases.
-However, the Office of Student Conduct is solely responsible for the outcome of any Conduct Council conducted under the Code. - e.
-Jurors shall not participate in a Conduct Council proceeding if there is a conflict of interest or if their participation may give the perception of an unfair or biased proceeding. - f.
-Jurors shall hold in confidence all information concerning a Student conduct case (including the existence of the case).
+- a.
+Board members shall complete a training program prior to being assigned to a case. - b.
+Board members participate in Conduct Council proceedings where they contribute their skills and insights into the resolution of conduct cases.
+However, the Office of Student Conduct is solely responsible for the outcome of any Conduct Council conducted under the Code. - c.
+Board members shall not participate in a Conduct Council proceeding if there is a conflict of interest or if their participation may give the perception of an unfair or biased proceeding. - d.
+Board members shall hold in confidence all information concerning a Student conduct case (including the existence of the case).
 Failure to do so will constitute grounds for immediate removal from the Council and Conduct Action.